 In the winter (November through March), London experiences a cold, grey, and often rainy climate.
 Temperatures can get down to freezing and it’s possible to get snow in the coldest months of the year (January and February).
 If you’re visiting London during this time, bring layers and rain gear to stay warm and dry.

 In the spring (March through May), London comes to life as the temperatures rise and the sun returns.
-You may still experience rain more often than not, but you’ll also get to see daffodils in bloom and a few glorious days of sun.
+You may still experience rain more often than not, but you’ll also get to see magnolias and daffodils in bloom and a few glorious days of sun.

 In the summer (May through September), London is at her finest.
 London has a delightful, warm, and sunny summer that makes up for all the terrible weather during the rest of the year.
 It’s sunny most days in the summer (rain is, as always, a possibility, so be sure to check the forecast), but you can theoretically catch a tan if you decide to take a rest one day in one of London’s famous parks.
 Unsurprisingly, summer is London’s peak season for tourism.